TechxArtisanStudio/Openterface/docs/faq/minikvm/op-minikvm.md

 #### :material-chat-question:{ .faq } Can I order accessories like VGA-to-HDMI converter cable separately? {: #accessories }

 Yes!
 You can find all available **accessories** [here](product/accessories/) and purchase them separately through our **[TechxArtisan Shop](http://shop.techxartisan.com/)**.

+#### :material-chat-question:{ .faq } Can I use the Mini-KVM to control a target device that only has a USB-C port (e.g., certain phones, tablets, or newer MacBooks)? {: #typec-target }
+Yes.
+To output the target device’s screen via HDMI and receive keyboard/mouse signals (HID) via USB-A, you’ll need a **USB-C to HDMI + USB-A** adapter.
+Once you plug that adapter in, connect it to the Mini-KVM as normal.
+[Here’s an example scenario](https://www.reddit.com/r/macbookpro/comments/1hwkh64/uh_a_way_to_save_the_day_of_this_pink_screen/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button) showing a MacBook Pro controlled by another MacBook Pro via the Mini-KVM.

+??? warning "Some devices may not support HDMI output"
+    Not all phones and tablets with USB-C ports can send a video signal over HDMI.
+Check your device’s specs or test by connecting it to a standard monitor to confirm it works before using the Mini-KVM.

 ---